CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 At this point, you should have an image that can be deployed on multiple platforms.
 This guide will show you how to deploy your image on the EPFL IC Run:ai cluster and use it for:

 1. Remote development.
-(At CLAIRe we use the Run:ai platform as our daily driver.)
+(At CLAIRE we use the Run:ai platform as our daily driver.)
 2. Running unattended jobs.

 Using the image on HaaS machines falls into the public instructions